What was the secret to Doc Savage’s skin coloring? Was it really a tropical tan or a clue to his Mayan lineage? The facts are there in the stories.

 Readers are told that Pat Savage is Doc’s only living relative in “The Laugh of Death” (October 1942).
 Three months later the author reveals that Pat is one of “Doc’s few living blood kin.”
 It can be argued this is simply an editorial oversight.
 It can also be argued that the author is revealing Doc’s heritage in small bites.
 Doc’s statement concerning Pat is based on his own personal knowledge.
 While the author’s statement of fact in “The Time Terror” reveals that Doc may not know all the facts about his relatives.
 Patricia Savage has the same physical features as Doc.
 Her skin and hair coloration are described in “The Time Terror” (January 1943) as being the same as Doc’s.
 Her eyes even have a touch of the same gold coloration as her famous cousin.

-It seems apparent that Alex Savage accompanied his brother on the first trip into the Valley of the Vanished or either the two returned together on a subsequent visit.
+It seems apparent that Alex Savage accompanied his brother on the first trip into the Valley of the Vanished or the two returned together on a subsequent visit.
 While in the valley, it is evident that Alex also married one of the Mayan women, who became Patricia’s mother.
 The pedigree of Pat’s mother is unknown.
-Apparently she was not close enough to the royal line to be entitled to the wealth, as was her cousin.
+Apparently, she was not close enough to the royal line to be entitled to hereditary wealth, as was her cousin.

 Getting back to the Valley of the Vanished, why would these people give a perfect stranger a fortune in gold – for the good of mankind?
 Then why didn’t they make this arrangement with the elder Savage and commence this great benevolent undertaking twenty years earlier?
 Clearly, King Chaac had great respect for Savage, Sr. so why didn’t he get the gold then?
 Doc was a Mayan prince, and as such, was entitled to use the gold to undertake whatever operation he so desired.
 Savage, Sr. was only an in-law and had no such rights.
 The young prince had to grow to adulthood before being entitled to exercise his rights as a Jaguar prince.